The Ducati Monster 1100 maintenance schedule and service intervals — sourced from the owner’s manual.

 This maintenance schedule applies to all variants of the Ducati Monster 1100, including the 1100S and the 1100 EVO ABS.
 They’re different spec bikes but the maintenance is the same (the ABS and better suspension doesn’t have any different requirements).
-It applies to the Monster from 2009-2013, but to spell it out, this is the maintenance schedule for:

 The Monster 1100 was the last of the air-cooled big Ducati Monster models, before the Ducati Monster 1200 took over with its huge host of improvements (and if you politely ignore the Ducati Monster 797, which had a later heyday… and which was smaller, anyway).

 The Ducati Monster was released in a number of trims:

 - Base model Ducati Monster 1100 — Suspension is 43mm fully adjustable Showa forks and Sacks rising-rate rear suspension, silver aluminium alloy five Y-spoke wheels

 - Ducati Monster 1100 S — Suspension is Öhlins 43mm fully adjustable upside-down forks with a progressive Öhlins monoshock (adjustable for preload and rebound only), Gold 5-spoke aluminium wheels (no different other than colour), a bunch of carbon fibre parts (belt covers, etc.) saving 1kg